Kevin & Perry Go Large: Critical reception

-The film was generally negatively received by critics and has a rating of 14% on the review aggregator website Rotten Tomatoes.
+The film received mixed reviews by critics and has a rating of 17% on the review aggregator website Rotten Tomatoes.
 The Guardian said the film was inferior to "the wave of American gross-out comedies," but noted that "Enfield himself can raise a laugh simply by throwing his arms around and moaning—as he frequently does—'I'm not your slave!'"
 Empire rated the film 3 out of 5 stars.
 Radio Times also gave the film 3 stars out of 5, whilst the BBC rated the film 4 stars out of 5.
 Mark Sinker of the British Film Institute reviewed the film, saying "Go Large is an amiable roll through vomit, poo and erections, public-humiliation and hating-your-parents gags, working through the most obvious permutations and a scatter of clever ones.
 Fans of Harry Enfield and Kathy Burke's characters get pretty much what they are after.
 Their foray beyond the television-skit format of Harry Enfield and Chums cheerfully enters the revolting world of Farrelly Brothers' humour."

-Since the film's release it has gone on to earn cult status amongst many clubbers across the UK and Ireland, largely for its soundtrack, humour, performances from Harry Enfield and Kathy Burke and its references to rave culture.